Committed to improving the health and well-being of all people across every state.

 Certification and Training

 Certification is encouraged but not required for employment.
-Only certified CHWs may participate in Health Homes/the Patient-Centered Primary Care Home program.
-CHWs can apply for certification after completing a state-approved training program.
-Training centers are certified through the Traditional Health Worker Commission.
+CHWs can apply for certification through the Health Workforce Registry Portal after completing a state-approved training program and state-approved oral health training.
+All applicants are required to pass a background check.
+Training Programs are certified through the Training Evaluation Metrics Program Scoring (TEMPS) Subcommittee of the Traditional Health Worker Commission.
 Core competencies include outreach and mobilization; community liaising; care management, care coordination, and system navigation; and health promotion and coaching.
-CHWs are trained in lead prevention and asthma trigger reduction.

 Medicaid Reimbursement